-, Progress Against Plans 2014 The 2014 internal audit plan was approved by the Audit Committee on February 14, 2014.
-The internal audit progress against plan is being reported to the Committee quarterly and annually.
-Issues 6 Internal audit did not raise any issues or compliance matters that arise from adopting different interpretations.
-Findings 7 There were no major findings noted during the audit.
+Progress Against Plans 2015 The 2015 Internal Audit (IA) plan was approved by the Audit and Risk Committee (ARC) on February 13, 2015.
+The IA progress against plan is being reported to the ARC quarterly and annually.
+Issues 10 IA audit did not raise any issues or compliance matters that arise from adopting different interpretations.
+Findings 11 There were no major findings noted during the audit.
 However relevant internal control improvements were noted and reported to Management and the Audit Risk Committee.
-Management established target dates for implementing the recommendations and Internal Audit established plans to monitor implementation.
-Examination Trends Data analyses are normally used to support individual auditing but this is on an ad hoc basis.
-The analyses are run once, and the results are used only to address specific audit objectives.
-Internal audit is strongly considering adopting continuous auditing.
+Management established target dates for implementing the recommendations and Internal Audit monitors the implementation.